 A few years back, I ramped down my freelancing to start work on my own game, Murders & Acquisitions.
 M&A went to Kickstarter in May of 2016 and was successfully funded.
 Murders & Acquisitions went up for sale at DriveThruRPG.com in December of 2016.

 Now I'm working on the next RPG from NerdBurger Games.
-CAPERS is a sort-of supers game set in the 1920s Prohibition Era of the United States.
-The game is coming along nicely, with playtesters working hard to help me make CAPERS the best game it can be.
+CAPERS is a super-powered game of 1920s gangsters.
+It's set in the 1920s Prohibition era of the United States.
+The game is nearing completion and will go to Kickstarter soon to fund final artwork, layout, and a few other things.
+Stay tuned!

 When I’m not designing RPGs (or playtesting or planning or blogging or…you get the picture), I’m working as an architect, watching all manner of fantasy, sci-fi, and horror TV and movies, reading satirical non-fiction, playing RPGs and board/card games with my friends, and co-hosting a weekly podcast.

 Select Game Design Resume Items

-Here's a short list of my favorite RPG freelance projects.
+Here's a short list of my favorite RPG projects.